 Model 5132 Party-Line Interface Modules do not include a mounting enclosure or chassis.
 They are intended for mounting in custom 19-inch rack panels, equipment boxes, broadcast furniture, "NEMA" I/O boxes, or other specialized enclosures.
 It is expected that integration firms will create applications that use Model 5132 modules as part of complete broadcast, production, corporate, and government solutions.
 Sophisticated users will be able to create "one-off" solutions to solve unique challenges.

-The Model 5132's party-line interface is very flexible, offering excellent performance when operating both "stand alone" or interconnected with an existing intercom system.
+The Model 5132's party-line interface is very flexible, offering excellent performance when operating both "stand alone" or interconnected with an existing intercom circuit.
 When enabled, the internal party-line intercom power supply circuitry provides a low-noise, current-limited source with a nominal 28 volt DC output.
 Termination networks provide the required 200 ohm impedance for the audio signals associated with the two party-line intercom channels.
 With these features the Model 5132's party-line intercom interface is essentially identical to that created by stand-alone intercom power supplies or powered master stations.

 Two LEDs, located on the Model 5132's front panel, provide an indication of the power source's on/off state and the state of the DC voltage present on pin 2 of the party-line intercom XLR connector.
 Logic circuitry contained within the Model 5132 monitors the voltage on pin 2.
 When the Model 5132 is providing intercom power this function will monitor pin 2 for a low-voltage/over-current condition.
 If detected, the DC output will automatically enter a protection mode.
 Once the fault condition is removed normal operation will again resume.
 When an external source of intercom power is present the Pin 2 Status LED offers the user a simple "go/no go" indication for rapid troubleshooting.